-Earthquakes in Guatemala since 1950The strongest earthquake in Guatemala happened on 10/23/1950 in the region San Marcos with a magnitude of 7.5 on the Richter scale.
-The earthquake also triggered a tsunami with further victims and destructions.
+Earthquakes in Guatemala since 1950The strongest earthquake in Guatemala happened on 10/23/1950 in the San Marcos region with a magnitude of 7.5 on the Richter scale.
+The earthquake also triggered a tsunami, leading to further victims and destruction.

 |06/22/2017||Escuintla, Suchitepequez, Guatemala||49 km||6.8||0|

 |06/14/2017||Quetzaltenango, Suchitepequez; Mexico||39 km||6.9||5|

 |09/07/2013||Coatepeque, Quetzaltenango||57 km||6.4||1|

 |09/19/2011||Cuilapa Santa Rosa||55 km||5.6||1|